waggle-sensor/waggle-inventory-tools/README.md

 - List all devices with a Hanwha MAC? (`grep -r 01:e4:30 data`)
 - Find all XNV-8081Z cameras without a pinned hostname?
   (`grep -r XNV-8081Z data`)
-- Find all devices without a zone label?
+- Find all devices which need zone label set?
 (TODO but can use `kube-nodes.json` file)